buraksaiyan/inzone-legals/PRIVACY_POLICY.md

 - **App version** – To ensure you have the latest features and security updates
 - **Crash reports** – Anonymous error logs to help us fix bugs and improve stability

+### 1.8 Advertising and Third-Party Data Collection

+**AdMob Disclosure:** The App displays ads on its free tier through the Google Mobile Ads SDK (AdMob), a service provided by Google.

+- **Data Collected:** AdMob collects Device Identifiers (such as the Android Advertising ID), IP Address, and information about your device and app usage.
+- **Purpose:** This data is primarily used by Google for serving personalized advertisements, measuring ad performance, and critically, detecting and preventing ad fraud and invalid traffic.
+- **User Choice:** You can control the use of the Advertising ID for personalized advertising via your device's operating system settings.

 ---

 ## 2. How We Use Your Information